gamache/hyperresource/README.md

 # => "John Doe"
 ```

-Don't worry if your API uses some other method to indicate resource data
+Don't worry if your API uses some other mechanism to indicate resource data
 type; you can override the `.get_data_type_from_response` method and
 implement your own logic.